vocdoni/aragon-osx-plugin/README.md

 ### Approve the tally

-Once the tally is set, other committee members can approve the results in a multisig like way by calling:
+Once the tally is set, other execution multisig members can approve the results in a multisig like way by calling:

 ```solidity
 function approveTally(uint256 _proposalId, bool _tryExecution) public override { ... }